niclabs/dns-rust/README.md

 git clone https://github.com/niclabs/dns-rust.git
 ```

-Then to use the library there are two options:
+Then to use the library there are three options:

 1. Installing the library with `cargo install`.
 This option let us run the library with the command `dns_rust ...`, Install the library with the following command:
    ```sh